Camel K operator installation

-Camel K allows us to run Camel integrations directly on a Kubernetes or OpenShift cluster.
+Camel K allows us to run Camel integrations directly on a Kubernetes cluster.
 To use it, you need to be connected to a cloud environment or to a local cluster created for development purposes (ie, Minikube or Kind).

 Installation via Kustomize